How Bloggers Can Make Money Online With Pinterest

 If you are really interested to know more about that, I highly recommend buying the ebook.
 I don’t think it’s fair if I share the author’s knowledge for free, since there was clearly a lot of hard work and experimentation that went on into writing it.

-My next step was become an affiliate for the book, since I truly believed that what I was going to promote will be valuable for others.
+My next step was to become an affiliate for the book since I truly believed that what I was going to promote will be valuable for others (and the fact that I managed to actually achieve the results the ebook promised.

-I did that by creating an account with SendOwl , an online tool many small sellers use to manage and pay their affiliates.
+I did that by creating an account with SendOwl, an online tool many small sellers use to manage and pay their affiliates.
 If you don’t have an account with them, set up one now for free.
+It will come in handy down the line!

-I proceeded to pin an image provided by the seller to my Pinterest and added the link created via SendOwl to redirect people that click on it to the landing page where they can make the purchase.
+I started by pinning an image provided by the seller to my Pinterest and added the link created via SendOwl to redirect people that click on it to the landing page where they can make the purchase.
 (You add the link by going to the pin, clicking edit and in the website field you add the custom affiliate link.
-This is an extremely important step!)
+This is an extremely important step and you can find a full tutorial on it in the ebook I mentioned!)

-You can also create your own graphics (I use Canva) if you want to stand out because the sellers and other affiliates will be using the same poster.
+You can also create your own graphics (I use Canva) if you want to stand out because the sellers and other affiliates will be using the same poster and some affiliate networks won’t provide a graphic for every single product, so making them yourself is an important step.

 Don’t forget to add a description rich in keywords (NOT hashtags) for your pin.
 Hoping people will just stumble across it won’t do and your pin will just get lost in the crowd.
 Don’t forget to disclose at the end that you are using an affiliate link.